garden-io/garden/docs/reference/config-template-config.md

 # The name of the template.
 name:

+# A map of inputs to pass to the template.
+Use this if the inputs are simple strings, numbers or booleans.
+If the
+# inputs are more complex, use the `inputsSchemaPath` field instead.
+You can only use one of the two fields, not both
+# at the same time.
+inputs:

 # Path to a JSON schema file describing the expected inputs for the template.
 Must be an object schema.
-If none is
+Use this if
+# the inputs are more complex than simple strings, numbers or booleans.
+If neither this nor the `inputs` field is
-# provided all inputs will be accepted.
+# provided all inputs will be accepted without validation (not recommended).
 inputsSchemaPath:

 # A list of modules this template will output.
 The schema for each is the same as when you create modules normally in